-- Background sources such as from traffic on unsealed local roads and agricultural activities, - Dust generated from land disturbance such as topsoil stripping and overburden emplacement; and - Dust generated from material processing and handling, such as crushing, screening and conveying product.
+- Background sources such as from traffic on unsealed local roads and agricultural activities. - Dust generated from land disturbance such as topsoil stripping and overburden emplacement; and - Dust generated from material processing and handling, such as crushing, screening and conveying product.

-6.3.1 Dust Control Measures
+6.4.1 Dust Control Measures

 A summary of the dust mitigation strategy is provided in Table 6.3.
 In addition to the below controls, during adverse meteorological conditions when wind speed exceeds 8m/s the Quarry Manager may limit or stop specific activities being undertaken in the Quarry in order to reduce dust emissions.
-During the reporting period the haul roads were upgraded with further compaction and a second water cart was purchased to enable more effective dust reduction during adverse weather conditions.
+During the reporting period the haul roads were upgraded with further compaction and an additional water cart was based at the quarry providing additional dust control and bushfire fighting capacity.